Like

 beneficial bacteria which kept its population in check.

-Some potentiating factors which result in
+Some potentiating factors which result in intestinal

-intestinal Candidiasis are repeated use
+Candidiasis are repeated use of antibiotics which kill

-diabetes mellitus, HIV, hormonal imbalance, use of
+hormonal imbalance, use of medicines such as steroids,

-control pills, estrogen replacement therapy, and
+ulcer medications, birth control pills, estrogen

-suppression of immune system due to radiotherapy,
+replacement therapy, and suppression of immune system

-chemotherapy, and organ transplant surgery.
-A high sugar
+due to radiotherapy, chemotherapy, and organ transplant

-and starch diet is also a predisposing factor,
+surgery.
+A high sugar and starch diet is also a

-especially in diabetic
+predisposing factor, especially in diabetic

 patients.